701.822.RACE (7223) racenodak@gmail.com

 VOTING PROCESS

 The Induction Committee will come together in July to discuss all Nominees and bios and vote.
-There will be a fourteen (14) person Induction Panel with a Fan Vote.
-Collectively the Induction Committee will consist of a fifteen (15) person panel.
+There will be a minimum fourteen (14) person Induction Panel with a Fan Vote.

-The Induction Committee panel will consist of the Nomination Committee members; the President of the Nodak Speedway, the elected Board Member of the Nodak Speedway, ten (10) Hall of Fame Members, two (2) Past Nodak Speedway Presidents, and one (1) collective Fan vote.
+The Induction panel will consist of the President of the Nodak Speedway, the appointed Board Member of the Nodak Speedway, minimum of ten (10) Hall of Fame Members, two (2) Past Nodak Speedway Presidents, and one (1) collective Fan vote.

 Induction Guidelines

 The Nominee list will be split into two (2) separate categories.
-The first category will be the Entertainer Category, consisting of Drivers and the second category will be the Dedicated Category, consisting of Car owners, Pitman, Board members, Volunteers, Employees, Sponsor/Donors, and Fans category.
+The first category will be the Entertainer Category, consisting of Drivers and the second category will be the Dedicated Category, consisting of Car owners, Pitman, Board members, Volunteers, Employees, Sponsor/Donors, and Fans.

-The Nodak Speedway HOF Director will be responsible for organizing the Induction meeting, They will direct the Committee panel to discuss each Nominee and initiate the ballot voting.
+The Nodak Speedway HOF Director will be responsible for organizing the Induction meeting, Panel members must be present to vote.
+They will direct the panel members to discuss each Nominee.
+When the panel is ready, voting will be opened.
 The HOF Director will outsource a vote counter.
 The vote counter will be carefully picked to have little to no ties to the racing community.
-Number of votes of Nominees will not be announced or disclosed to the Committee.
+Number of votes each Nominee received will not be announced or disclosed to the panel members.
 The appointed vote counter will provide only the Nominees that received 75% of the vote.
-The Committee will call for the ballots to be destroyed by the vote counter.
+The panel members will call for the ballots to be destroyed by the vote counter.

-If any member of the Nominating Committee or Induction Committee appears on the current year’s ballot, these individuals will be recused from participating in the nominating and induction process for as long as he or she appears on the ballot.
-If the individual is inducted, he or she will be automatically reinstated to participate on the committee the following year.
+If any member of the Nominating Panel or Induction Panel appears on the current year’s ballot, these individuals will be recused from participating in the nominating and induction process for as long as he or she appears on the ballot.
+If the individual is inducted, he or she will be automatically reinstated to participate on the panel the following year.

 Nominees can appear on the ballot for up to three (3) consecutive years.
 If the Nominee does not receive enough votes to be inducted on the third consecutive year, they will be ineligible to be Nominated for two (2) years after.

-No more than one Nominee that is directly related to a Committee member can be considered on the ballot.
-If any Committee members are related to a Nominee, they will be recused from the voting process for as long as their relative remains on the ballot.
+No more than one Nominee that is directly related to a Panel member can be considered on the ballot.
+If any Panel members are related to a Nominee, they will be recused from the voting process for as long as their relative remains on the ballot.

-If the HOF Director is unable to fill all Committee member positions, the Committees may operate at a minimum seven (7) person Committee.
-If the Committee is unable to meet the seven (7) person capacity, Hall of Fame Nominating and Inducting will cease for that season, and reinstate the following year.
+If the HOF Director is unable to fill all Panel member positions, the Panel may operate at a minimum seven (7) person Panel.
+If the Panel is unable to meet the seven (7) person capacity, Hall of Fame Nominating and Inducting will cease for that season, and reinstate the following year.

 Fan vote

-Fan voting will run May through June.
-Running poll results are not official.
+Fan voting will run for the month of June.
+Poll results at the end of June are not official.
 Results will be reviewed and duplicate votes will be thrown out.
-The top three (3) Nominees from the Entertainer Category will be taken, and top three (3) Nominees from the Dedicated Category will be taken.
+The top three (3) Nominees from the Entertainer Category will be taken as the Fan vote, and top three (3) Nominees from the Dedicated Category will be taken as the Fan vote.

 The Entertainer Category